 This post may contain affiliate links.
 Please read our full Disclosure Policy.

 Painting furniture is a great way to bring color and new life into your home.
-Whether you’re looking to update an old piece, a family heirloom or perhaps you just want to give an old piece of furniture a facelift, painting furniture can be a simple and fun project that anyone can do with the right tools and techniques.
+Whether you’re looking to update an old piece or a family heirloom, or perhaps you just want to give an old piece of furniture a facelift, painting furniture can be a simple and fun project that anyone can do with the right tools and techniques.

-In this post, we will go over how to prepare your furniture for painting, what kind of paint works best on different materials, as well as tips on how to get the best results when painting furniture.
-So let’s get started!
+In this painting furniture guide, we will discuss how to prepare your furniture for painting, what kind of paint works best on different materials, and tips on how to get the best results when painting furniture.
+So, let’s get started!

 b vintage style ready to paint a cabinet